Soccer-Italy sports authority scraps 15-point penalty for Juventus, orders new trial | Sports-Games

 Soccer-Italy sports authority scraps 15-point penalty for Juventus, orders new trial

+Juventus Chief Football Officer Francesco Calvo said the club welcomed the decision's effect on the Serie A table as it provided a degree of certainty to Juventus and the other sides battling for a spot in next year's European Champions League.
+"As of today, we finally have certainty and we expect that the points that have been given back to us will remain with us forever," Calvo added, speaking before the Italian club's Europa league clash against Sporting Lisbon.

-However, Juventus also face potential sporting penalties, including points deductions, in a separate case Italy's football association (FIGC) is running into the club over alleged irregularities in their payments to players.
+However, Juventus also face potential sporting penalties, including points deductions, in a separate case that Italy's football association (FIGC) is conducting over alleged irregularities in the club's payments to players.
 FIGC wrapped up investigations last week and is expected to decide whether the club should face another soccer tribunal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)